Glengarry Glen Ross: Film adaptation

 The film was released using an expanded script featuring a role specifically written for Alec Baldwin.
 His character does not appear in the play; he simply gives his name as "Fuck You" in the film, although the end credits refer to him as "Blake".
-At least some amateur revivals of the play have added the scene back in; one placed it at the start with Blake directly addressing the audience.
+At least some amateur revivals of the play have added the scene; one placed it at the start with Blake directly addressing the audience.